-Solid lubricants are materials, which in solid phase reduce friction between surfaces sliding against each other, without the need for a liquid medium.
+Solid or dry lubricants are substances that can reduce friction between surfaces without requiring a liquid medium.

 Solid lubricants in oils (dispersions)